Zagidziran/chat-server-poc/README.md

 If we go with the one of the msot popular solutions Nginx Ingress Controller we need to define an ingress object for the Next Chart kubernetes service.
 Instructions how to [configure sticky sessions on ingress for Nginx ingress controller.](https://kubernetes.github.io/ingress-nginx/examples/affinity/cookie/).
 To leverage the number of instances just specify an appropriate value in values.yaml of the Helm chart.

+### Reliability
+As an additional reliability option the design of the server allows users to communicate when messages history service is down.

 ### API
 The interface of the hub defined in the